 BANK DEPOSITS: In 2022, bank deposits in La Paz County (as of June 30) were up 6.4% from a year prior.
 That followed strong growth of 18.9% in 2021.
 Deposits in recent years were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In March 2022, the median price of homes sold in La Paz County was $500,000, according to National Association of Realtors.
-That was up 74.3% from March 2021.
-The median days on market in March was 99, up from 94 in March 2021.
-As of May 2022, there were 250 homes listed for sale in La Paz County, down from 293 in June 2021.
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in La Paz County was $325,000, according to National Association of Realtors.
+That was up 11.3% from March 2022.
+The median days on market in March was 56, down from 131 in March 2022.
+As of May 2023, there were 264 homes listed for sale in La Paz County, up from 250 in May 2022.
 (Data in this section updated annually; for the most recent monthly data, visit La Paz County, AZ Real Estate Market.)

-NEW HOME CONSTRUCTION: In 2021, there were 35 building permits issued for new home construction in La Paz County, up from 31 in 2020.
+NEW HOME CONSTRUCTION: In 2022, there were 38 building permits issued for new home construction in La Paz County, up from 35 in 2021 and 31 in 2020.

-According to research by Dean Runyan Associates for Arizona Office of Tourism, La Paz County's travel industry (including business and leisure travel) generated $184.1 million in direct spending in 2021, up 19.3% after a COVID-related decline of 7.4% in 2020.
-La Paz County's travel industry supported 1,200 jobs countywide in 2021 (down 8.5% after falling 5.7% the year prior) with associated household earnings of $43.6 million (down 2.1% following an increase of 2.4% the previous year).
+According to research by Dean Runyan Associates for Arizona Office of Tourism, La Paz County's travel industry (including business and leisure travel) generated $194.6 million in direct spending countywide in 2022, up 6.2% from 2021 (the year 2021 saw a 19.3% increase, rebounding from a 7.4% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+La Paz County's travel industry supported 1,300 jobs countywide in 2022 (down 4.3% from the year prior) with household earnings of $50.3 million (up 5.4% from 2021), according to the study.